 - Refine mentoring skills, building capacity to engage in conversations around equity, and deepening awareness of equitable classroom practices

-ESD 112 roundtables will be facilitated by LeAnne Strickler.
+ESD 112 roundtables will be facilitated by Brian Hanson.

-Battle Ground roundtables will be co-facilitated by mentor Jen Havig and ESD 112’s Mike Esping.
+Battle Ground roundtables will be facilitated by Jen Havig.

-Mentors will be compensated a total of $210.00 to attend three roundtable sessions.
-The session topics will be repeated on Tuesdays and Thursdays.
+Mentors will be compensated $70 per roundtable attended for a maximum of three roundtables.
 Mentors are expected to attend at least three roundtables hosted on different weeks.

 Time and Locations:

 - Tuesday sessions are at ESD 112, 2500 NE 65th Avenue, Vancouver, WA 98661